SteezCram/extDB3/README.md

 # extDB3
 I have created this repository as an archive to download extDB3, since the repository was closed by bitbucket https://bitbucket.org/torndeco/extdb3/

+A x64 version for Linux is now available!

 # Description
 extDB3 is an Arma3 Addon for connecting to Databases (currently only MariaDB/MySQL).
 The main purpose for extDB3 is for persistent missions in Arma.